-3. At your adult day care center, you want to serve yogurt at breakfast and again that same day, during lunch.
+3. At your adult day care center, you want to serve yourt at breakfast and again that same day, during lunch.
 Both times, yogurt would be served in place of milk.
 Is this allowed?
 Why or why not?

 yogurt as the milk substitute at the same meal.
-You may serve yogurt at breakfast.

-of milk at one meal per day at adult day care centers only.
+You may serve yogurt at breakfast. of milk at one meal per day at adult day care centers only.
 If you are serving yogurt as the meat/meat alternate, you may not serve 3.
-No, you are not allowed to serve yogurt instead of milk at breakfast AUD at lunch.
-You are only allowed to serve yogurt instead unflavored reduced-fat (2%) milk.
+No, you are not allowed to serve yogurt instead of milk at breakfast AND at lunch.
+You are only allowed to serve yogurt instead unflavored fat-free (skim) milk and unflavored low-fat (1%) milk.

+2. Olivia's Age: 5 1/2 years.
+Type(s) of milk: Because Olivia falls into the 2- through 5-year-old age group, she can be served milk to fat-free (skim) or low-fat (1%) milk. unflavored reduced-fat (2%) milk.
 There is a 1 month transition period when the child turns 2 to help him or her adjust from whole unflavored low-fat (1%) milk.
 If he is younger than 2 years 1-month (25 months), he can also be served unflavored whole milk, and Darrick's age: 2 years.
-Type(s) of Milk: Because Darrick is 2 years old, he can be served unflavored fat-free (skim) milk or is younger than I year and I month (13 months), she can also be served iron-fortified formula.
-There is a I-month transition period 1.
-Maya's age: I year.
-Type(s) of Milk: Because Maya is I year old, she can only be served unflavored whole milk in CACPP.
-If she to help children adjust to whole milk between the ages of 12 months and 13 months.
+Type(s) of Milk: Because Darrick is 2 years old, he can be served unflavored fat-free (skim) milk or to help children adjust to whole milk between the ages of 12 months and 13 months. is younger than I year and I month (13 months), she can also be served iron-fortified formula.
+There is a I-month transition period I. Maya's age: I year.
+Iype(s) of Milk: Because Maya is I year old, she can only be served unflavored whole milk in CACFP.
+If she